 Its significance comes from its pioneering contribution to software development and computer training; and its computation of scientific, industrial and business problems in Australia.
 In addition, CSIRAC is now the only remaining and intact first generation computer in the world, as a result its components, peripheral equipment and Archive are today unique artefacts from this early period of computing.

 CSIRAC's first home was the CSIR (later CSIRO) Radiophysics Laboratory in Sydney.
 In 1955 the computer was transferred to the University of Melbourne where renamed CSIRAC it continued in operation until November 1964.
 In March 1965 CSIRAC was donated to the National Museum's Institute of Applied Science Victoria (now Museum Victoria).
 The museum has continued collecting objects, images, documents and oral histories relating to CSIRAC to further enhance the collection.

-The CSIRAC hardware is complete.
-It includes cabinets, paper tape reading, writing and editing equipment, control console, test equipment, disk drive and miscellaneous components
+The collection is composed of two key parts CSIRAC's hardware and related equipment and the CSIRAC archive.
+The hardware collection is complete and includes: cabinets, paper tape reading, writing and editing equipment, control console, test equipment, disk drive and miscellaneous components.

 Calculating Devices, Climate Modelling, Computer Accessories, Computer Components, Computer Engineering, Computer Hardware, Computer Programming, Computer Software, Computers, Computing, Computing Technology, CSIRAC (Computer), Digital Computers, First Generation Computers, Mainframe Computers, Paper Tapes, Scientific Research, Thermionic Electron Valves, Universities